anissen/solitaire/tasks.md

     * theme-5 plays on puzzle
 * Check that Survival has remaining seconds added to score on game over
 * Make a better highscore list for Strive
-* Move external libs into the repository
+* Move external libs into the repository (e.g. as git submodules)
 * iOS: Icon, spash screen

 Bugs: